AlanKostrick/react-weather-app-prototype/README.md

 ### This Demo App covers

+- An overview of `VS Code` plugins and extensions, tools to make this job a bit smoother
 - Custom routing to endpoints such as `/`, `/cities` and `/cities:slug` as well as customized error handling for routes that do not exist
 - Presentational components (for looks do not manage data(state))
 - Stateful Components (handle, manage, pass data(state))